JilvinAbraham/devops-roadmap-projects/ssh-remote-server-setup/README.md

 ```
 ### 2. Working with SSH Key Pair

-Creating ssh keys the following commad will create 2 files `id_rsa` and `id_rsa.pub`
+Creating ssh keys the following commad will create 2 files `cloud_vm` and `cloud_vm.pub`

 ```
-ssh-keygen -t rsa -b 4096
+ssh-keygen -t rsa -b 4096 -C "cloud_vm" -f ~/.ssh/cloud_vm

 ```

-Copy the contents of `id_rsa.pub` to `~/.ssh/authorized_keys` you can use multipass shell command mentioned above to do this.
+Copy the contents of `cloud_vm.pub` to `~/.ssh/authorized_keys` in server you can use multipass shell command mentioned above to do this.

-Now you can login to you server using the below command
+Now you can login to you server using the below command similary ypu can create multiple keys and try it

 ```
 ssh ubuntu@<ip_address>